Porges/ways-to-play/src/games/sixteen-soldiers/sixteen-soldiers.md

 ## See also

-{% gameref yasasukari %} was a possible predecessor of this game.
+[Yasasukari](games/yasasukari/yasasukari.md) was a possible predecessor of this game.

 <Image
     size="wide"